-The spread of coronavirus (COVID-19) is a rapidly developing situation.
-Chubb is closely monitoring guidance issued from leading organisations, including the World Health Organization (WHO) and local authorities.
-Chubb is also tracking the progression of COVID-19 through its travel security and medical assistance partners.
+With the spread of coronavirus (COVID-19) being an ongoing situation, Chubb continues to closely monitor guidance issued from leading organisations, including the World Health Organization (WHO) and local authorities.
+Chubb continues to track the progression of COVID-19 through its travel security and medical assistance partners.

-On 11 March 2020 the WHO declared that COVID-19 is a pandemic.
-Approximately 114 countries were affected at the date of the WHO announcement and the WHO has expressed concern about the alarming levels of spread and the severity.
-In response many countries have issued travel bans and/or travel warnings prohibiting and/or restricting travel.
+On 11 March 2020, the WHO declared COVID-19 a pandemic and expressed concerns about the alarming levels of spread and the severity.
+In response, most countries issued, and continue to impose, border closures, travel bans and/or travel warnings prohibiting and/or restricting travel.

 We encourage our customers to submit a claim for consideration as each claim received by Chubb will be investigated and assessed in accordance with the terms, conditions, exclusions and limits of the policy.

 There is no cover for trip cancellation or disruption if the policy was purchased after the customer became aware of circumstances which could lead to the cancellation or disruption of the trip (a “foreseen circumstance”).

 In relation to travel outside of Australia, Chubb considers COVID-19 to be a “foreseen circumstance” for policies issued and/or travel arrangements under an existing policy that are paid for where travelling to the following areas and after the following dates: